Deasel011/GeneticInvesting/README.md

+To be able to run files, you currently need to install these dependencies pip install yahoo-finance pip install realtime-stock

 This project was developped By Pobux And Deasel011
 The goal of this project is to find safe investements on a daily basis on market shares defined by the user.